PermutaTriangle/comb_spec_searcher/README.md

 At this stage we probably want to allow several recursions into the same tiling, as well as recursions outside of the actual proof tree.

-A natural follow-up being able to automatically Wilf-classify S3 is to try to do as much as possible of S4.
+A natural follow-up to automatically Wilf-classifying S3 is to try to do as much as possible of S4.
 A nice goal would be at least all bases with four or more patterns.

+This is probably enough for a second paper.

-### Step 4: Gap matrices and more
+### Step 3: Gap matrices and more
 Vatter defined gap vectors for his enumeration schemes.
 In some sense they are tools for early termination of the nodes in the scheme.
 Our nodes are two-dimensional so we can define (completely analogously) gap matrices.

 Christian thinks we might be able to mimick substition decomposition.
-I'll let him explain.
+He'll put more on that later.

 There is a slight generalization of (rcs) which might be useful at some point:
 Branch into a left child where there is no crossing 12 between two cells, and